Happenings During the Cenozoic (65 Million Years Ago to Present)

 65 million years ago to today (and continuing!)

 (See the geologic timescale!)

-- Africa pushed into Europe forming the Alps.
+- The African plate pushed into Europe forming the Alps.

 - In North America, the Rocky Mountains formed and the Colorado Plateau was uplifted.

 - During the past two million years, Earth's climate has cooled and warmed over and over again.
 The cool times are called Ice Ages because large amounts of ice formed on land.
 The last time that these sheets of ice were very large was 20,000 years ago.
 Most of the sheets of ice melted by about 10,000 years ago.

-- Whenever climate cooled and ice sheets formed on land, there was less water left in the oceans, so the sea level was lower.
-Sometimes lower sea level caused land that is usually underwater to be above water and continents were connected that were usually separated by oceans.
-This allowed animals to walk to other continents.
+- Whenever climate cooled and ice sheets formed on land, there was less water left in the oceans, thus lower sea level.
+Sometimes lower sea level caused land that is usually underwater to connect continents.
+These areas of land, called land bridges, allowed animals to migrate to other continents.

 - Mammals, which had been small and few during the Mesozoic, became more diverse.
 New mammal species evolved and were able to live in areas and eat foods that had been used by dinosaurs during the Mesozoic.

-- Horses and other species of grazing animals evolved that liked to eat the grass.
+- Horses and other species of grazing animals evolved and ate the newly-evolved grass.
 The first horses were small, about the size of a labrador retriever.

 - Modern humans and their recent ancestors are called hominids.
-Thousands of fossils of hominids have been found.
-The oldest fossil of a human ancestor is more than 6 million years old.
-Fossils that are very similar to modern humans are called Homo sapiens.
+Thousands of fossils of hominids have been found; the oldest is more than 6 million years old.
+Fossils of hominids that are similar to modern humans are called Homo sapiens.
 Fossils of Homo sapiens are as much as 400,000 years old.